Sport in Europe: Association football

 Association football is the most popular sport in almost all countries of Europe.

-European national teams have won 12 of 21 editions of the FIFA World Cup.
-Italy and Germany have won four titles each, followed by France with two titles and England and Spain, each won the World Cup once.
+European national teams have won 12 of 22 editions of the FIFA World Cup.
+Italy and Germany have won four titles each, followed by France with two titles and England and Spain, which each won the World Cup once.

 UEFA, the governing body for European football, has hosted the UEFA European Championship since 1960, and the UEFA Women's Championship since 1984.

-The most popular and successful football leagues are the English Premier League, the Spanish La Liga, the German Bundesliga, the Italian Serie A, the French Ligue 1 and the Portuguese Primeira Liga.
-Other main football leagues on the continent are the Russian Premier League, the Turkish Süper Lig and the Dutch Eredivisie.
-The top clubs in each league play the UEFA Champions League, while lower-ranked clubs compete in UEFA Europa League and the UEFA Europa Conference League.
+The most popular and successful football leagues are the Big Five: the English Premier League; the Spanish La Liga; the German Bundesliga; the Italian Serie A; and the French Ligue 1.
+Other main football leagues on the continent include the Portuguese Primeira Liga, the Dutch Eredivisie, the Russian Premier League and the Turkish Süper Lig.
+The top clubs in each league play the UEFA Champions League, while lower-ranked clubs compete in UEFA Europa League and the UEFA Conference League.

+As of 2024, the top 10 most popular sports clubs on social media are all football clubs from Europe:

 Basketball

 Basketball originated in America.
-It was invented in 1891 by Canadian James Naismith in Springfield, Massachusetts.
+It was invented in 1891 by Canadian James Naismith in Massachusetts.
 In Europe, basketball is the second most popular team sport in many countries, including Greece, Serbia, Turkey and Spain.
 In Lithuania, it is the national sport.
-It is also very popular in Italy, France, Germany and all ex-Yugoslavia countries.
+It is also very popular in Italy, France, Germany, Belgium and all the ex-Yugoslavia countries.

 The EuroBasket is the main European basketball competition for men's national teams, first held in 1935.
 The Soviet Union and Yugoslavia have won the most titles, with Spain claiming three championships since the late 2000s.

-The EuroLeague is the most important club basketball competition in Europe. it was founded as the FIBA European Champions Cup in 1958, but is organized by the Euroleague Basketball association since 2000.
-It is, globally, the second most popular basketball club competition, after the NBA.
+The EuroLeague is the most prestigious club basketball competition in Europe.
+It was founded as the FIBA European Champions Cup in 1958, but is organised by the Euroleague Basketball association since 2000.
+It is the second most popular basketball club competition in the world after the NBA.

 Cricket

 Cricket is a popular summer sport in the United Kingdom and has been exported to other parts of the former British Empire.
 Cricket has its origins in south east Britain.
-It is popular throughout England and Wales, and parts of the Netherlands.
+It is popular throughout England and Wales, and parts of the Netherlands, Scotland and Ireland.
 Cricket is also popular in other areas and also played in Northwest Europe.

 The England cricket team and Ireland cricket team are the only European teams with Test status.
 England's main rival is Australia, and they play each other in The Ashes series.
-England won the Cricket World Cup in 2019 and the ICC World Twenty20 in 2010.
+England won the Cricket World Cup in 2019 and the ICC World Twenty20 in 2010 and 2022.

 Ireland has recently received Test status in 2017.

-There is an ongoing surge on popularity of cricket due to vast investment in domestic T20 games and franchise based tournaments like Euro T20 Slam which will be played between city based teams of Ireland, Scotland Cyprus Cricket and Netherlands.
+Ireland traditionally rivalled Scotland, and thereafter the Netherlands before Ireland gained full test status, while more latterly have added ongoing rivalries with Afghanistan who rose to test status with them, Zimbabwe, Pakistan (who they first hosted for test cricket) and the West Indies.